Profilangaben

 Arbeit

 Summer here means getting ready for winter.
-The work is physical but rewarding and in a beautiful setting.
+The tasks are physical but rewarding and in a beautiful setting.

-Trail making and maintenance is very physical work and safe use of a chainsaw is necessary.
+Trail making and maintenance is very physical task.
 Firewood needs to be cut and stacked.
 Sled dog houses, fencing and gear need to be repaired and replaced.Gesprochene Sprachen

 Englisch: Fließend